 Skyhawk Football | Jordon Hankins - Associate Head Coach/Linebackers/Special Teams

-Jordon Hankins begins his fourth season overall and third as the Skyhawks associate head coach.
+Jordon Hankins begins his fifth season overall and fourth as the Skyhawks' associate head coach.
 He starts his second season working with the linebackers after spending the three previous seasons as the running backs coach.
-In addition to his new position, Hankins will continue as the strength and conditioning coach at his alma mater.
+He will also continue as the strength and conditioning coach at his alma mater in 2014.